protocol/research-grants/RFPs/rfp-3-single-leader-election.md

 **Application Deadline:** May 30th

 **Recommended team**
- - 1-few distributed systems and/or cryptography researchers
+ - From 1 to few distributed systems and/or cryptography researchers
  - Experience with applied cryptography and distributed consensus mechanisms